Alan Larkin: Post-football career

 Larkin has worked for Ministers of the Word in Beaumont Hospital and in his own parish of Kilmore West.
 He coached a Dublin minor league team, which won the Leinster Championship in 1994.
-He is married to his wife, Rose, and together they have five children and three grandchildren.
+He is married to his wife, Rose, and together they have five children and several grandchildren.

+He is part of a "Dublin 70s group" who meet for social events and organise reunions for teams on anniversaries.